-4.7 Options for meeting water supply shortfall
+4.7 Options for Meeting water Supply Shortfall

-Based on the difference between system yield using current infrastructure and projected demand, the shortfall in meeting demands will be estimated (after meeting the Reserve), which is then translated into the costs of increasing water supply to the level required in 2035.
+Based on the difference between system yield using current infrastructure and projected growth in water requirements, the shortfall in meeting demands will be estimated (after meeting the Reserve), which is then translated into the costs of augmenting water supply to the level required in 2035.

-Water supply infrastructure comes on line in relation to projected rate of growth in demand relative to current demand.
-So it will be necessary to work out an equation (or set of area-specific equations) to estimate the cost of water supply under the different scenarios.
+Water supply infrastructure comes on line in relation to the projected rate of growth in water requirements relative to current water requirements.
+So it will be necessary to work out an equation (or set of areaspecific equations) to estimate the cost of water supply under the different scenarios.

 Under the Reconciliation Strategy Study for the Western Cape Water Supply System and the All-Towns Reconciliation Strategy Studies, intervention options have been identified for consideration as measures to reconcile potential future water requirements with availability.
-An intervention is a measure that must be timeously implemented, either by reducing water requirements or by increasing water availability, to prevent the risk of a water shortage becoming unacceptable.
+An intervention is a measure that must be timeously implemented, either by reducing water requirements or by increasing water availability, to prevent the risk of a water shortage or the implementation of unitive water restrictions to reduce demand becoming unacceptable.